 Do you need all of that office space you’re currently using, or could you sublease some of it to another business?
 Are you being as efficient with your electricity and heating costs as you could be?
 Think you could renegotiate your company’s internet and phone bill?
 Look through each of your business’ monthly expenses and make sure you aren’t overpaying for them.

 Keep closer track of your spending

 Make sure to keep a petty cash log.
-Get your employees to use a dedicated receipt app such as Receipt Bank to scan and keep track of all receipts.
-Keep a close eye on day-to-day spending with tools like Bench Pulse.
+Get your employees to use a dedicated receipt app to scan and keep track of all receipts.
+Keep a close eye on day-to-day spending with tools like Bench.
 The better you track daily spending in your business today, the less likely it’ll get out of control in the future.

 Are SG&A expenses tax deductible?